-Milky Way Galaxy and First Nations Skylore
+Milky Way Galaxy and Indigenous Skylore

 The Milky Way is our galaxy and home to over 100 billion stars.
 The star at the centre of our solar system is the sun.
 A main sequence star that will exist for another five billion years.
 The oldest star in the Milky Way is HD 140283 or the Methuselah star and it is at least 13.5 billion years old.
 At the centre of the galaxy is a supermassive black hole called Sagittarius A and it has the mass of 4.3 million suns.
 The most recent supernova in the Milky Way occurred 140 years ago and it is only visible in x-ray and radio light.
 The Milky Way galaxy and the Andromeda galaxy are moving towards each other.
 Today, the two galaxies are 2.2 million light years apart and will merge in four billion years.